openwfm/wrf-fire/doc/README_regression_testing.txt

    and serial results are the same up to rounding already, right?)
 Use ncread to load a single variable from wrfrst* file into matlab.

-7. Do not forget to do the same also for the real case with WPS!!
+7. Do not forget to do the same also in em_real with WPS!
 Some bugs appear only when running real, not ideal.
 See README_wps.txt for how to run real.
-After running wps.csh once, you can just run wrf.exe the next time (usefulf for MPI).
+After running wps.csh once, you can just run wrf.exe the next time (usefulf for mpirun).

-In case of any difference find the first commit where the results deviate and either fix or justify that this is actually correct and establish a new baseline.
+In case of any differences find the first commit where the results deviate and either fix or justify that this is actually correct and establish a new baseline.

 Please note in the commit message if the results are to be different because of a change